-How is Severance Calculate?
+How is Severance Pay Calculated?

-Severance pay must be given if an employee is terminate without cause and not given notice.
+Severance pay must be given if an employee is terminated without cause and not given notice.
 Generally, it is calculated based on the employee’s age, length of employment, and salary.
 For more information about how severance is calculated and given, refer to our guide for Ontario severance pay and the Employment Standards Act (ESA).

-For c-suite employees and executives, severance may have more components than that of a regular employee.
+For c-suite employees and executives, severance may have more components than a regular employee.
 Packages should account for all types of income and compensation, including any stocks, incentives, RRSP and pension contributions, profit-sharing, accounting fees, employee discounts, membership dues, car services, and anything else that might have contributed to their earnings.

 If you are a company looking to terminate the employment of a c-suite employee or executive, it is important to examine every avenue that the employee in question’s earned income.
 Otherwise, you could be leaving yourself open to the possibility of the employee taking legal action.

 If you are a c-suite employee or executive facing termination, make sure to keep track of your income levels and sources to better advocate for the severance that you are owed.